 - An underactive immune system may not be able to adequately defend against infections leading to a weakened body or even life-threatening consequences.

 - If the immune response is activated without a real threat or is not turned off once the danger passes, this can result in autoimmunity and exaggerated allergic responses.
-With an autoimmune disease, your immune system overreacts and attacks healthy cells in your body.
+With an autoimmune disease, your immune system overreacts and attacks healthy cells in your body, according to the National Institute of Environmental Health Sciences.
 There is a loss of ability to clearly differentiate “self” from “non-self”.

 Risk Factors for Autoimmune Disease